Ljungwaldh/milestone-project-4/README.md

 - Heroku for deployment
 - [Balsamiq](https://balsamiq.com/) to create the wireframes for this project.
 - [Coolors](https://coolors.co/) to help define the colour scheme for the website
+- [LucidChart](https://www.lucidchart.com/pages/) to create data schemas as part of the planning phase of the project

 ### Databases
 - [PostgreSQL](https://www.postgresql.org/) for production database, provided by heroku.